marekbrainhub/hadron-collider/README.md

 ## Features

-- Support for TypeScript apps *(work in progress)*
+- Support for eslint presets.
-- Support for eslint presets
+- Support for Babel.
 - Generation of boilerplate for several useful Hadron packages:
   - `hadron-express`
   - `hadron-validation`